api3dao/old-api3-docs/docs/airnode/v0.8/grp-providers/guides/build-an-airnode/deploying-airnode.md

 ## Removing the Airnode

-When the Airnode was deployed a `receipt.json` file was created in the `/output` folder.
-This file is needed to remove an Airnode.
+When an Airnode was deployed using the `deploy` command, a `receipt.json` file was created.
+This file, which is by default expected to be in the `config/` directory, is used to remove the Airnode.

 ### AWS